OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 pattern.
 Here, the predefined Moore neighborhood is selected (cf. Figure
 \[fig:LifeNeighborhood\]), among those provided by OpenCAL.
 See Listings
-\[lst:CALNeighborhood2D\] and \[lst:CALNeighborhood3D\] for a list of OpenCAL’s predefined 2D and 3D neighborhoods, respectively.
-Custom neighborhoods can also be defined by means of the `calAddNeighbor2D()` function.
+\[lst:CALNeighborhood2D\] and \[lst:CALNeighborhood3D\] for a list of OpenCALâ€™s predefined 2D and 3D neighborhoods, respectively.
+Custom
+neighborhoods can also be defined by means of the `calAddNeighbor2D()` function.
 In both cases, indices are assigned progressively, starting from 0, each time a new cell is added to the neighborhood.